+Constraint projection.
 Predicate projection/3 implements the projection operator for an extensionally defined soft constraint and a list of variables Con2, resulting in a new constraint Con2 in Def2.

-'''

-projection(Con1 in Def1, Con2, Con2 in Def2) :-
+''' projection(Con1 in Def1, Con2, Con2 in Def2):- isExtensional(Def1), findall(Con2-W1, (member(Con1-W1, Def1)), Def3), keysort(Def3, Def4), semiring(S), allplus(Def4, Def2, S). '''

-isExtensional(Def1),

-!,

-copy_term_without_blocked_goals(Con1-Con2, CCon1-CCon2),

-findall(CCon2-W1, (member(CCon1-W1, Def1)), Def3),

-keysort(Def3, Def4),

-semiring(S),

-allplus(Def4, Def2, S).

-'''

 First findall/3 finds all tuples in terms of the variables of interest Con2 using the tuples from the original constraint Con1 in Def1.
-These tuples are sorted so that tuples with the same domain element are neighbouring.
-Then predicate allplus/3 sums all the semiring values whose domain element is the same to compute the final new domain Def2.
+These tuples are sorted so that tuples with the same domain element are neighboring.
+Then predicate allplus/3 sums all the semiring values whose domain element is the same to compute the final new domain $\tt Def2.$

-4.5 Node- and arc-consistency
+4.1 Node- and arc-consistency

 A variable is node-consistent if for every value in the current domain of the variable, each unary constraint on the variable is satisfied.
-The following CHR rule achieves node-consistency by intersecting the domains associated with the variable X using combination/3:
+The following CHR rule achieves nodeconsistency by intersecting the domains associated with the variable X using combination/3:

-'''

-node_consistency @ Con in Def1, Con in Def2 <=>

-isExtensional(Def1), isExtensional(Def2) |

-combination(Con in Def1, Con in Def2, Con in Def3),

-Con in Def3.
+''' node_consistency @ Con in Def1, Con in Def2 <=> Con=[X], isExtensional(Def1), isExtensional(Def2) | combination(Con in Def1, Con in Def2, Con in Def3), Con in Def3. '''

-'''

-Note that Con can be any list of variables.
-Thus the rule performs intersection of the domains of two soft constraints over the same list of variables.
+Actually, we can drop Con=[X] from the guard of the rule, so that Con can be any list of variables.
+Thus the generalized rule now performs intersection of the domains of two soft constraints over the same variables.